not just your usual pancake

 You have pancakes that Americans typically eat at breakfast.
 They are a lot smaller than their Dutch counterparts and spongier.
 The Dutch pancake is large (you need XL plates for them) and very thin.
 Many people roll them up, topping and all before they cut them into pieces or eat them from their hand.
 The Dutch pancake is allmost as thin as the French crêpe.
 The French know some toppings: with powdered sugar, Nutella, syrup, or jam.
 And plain, of course.
 That’s where the Dutch are only warming up…

 Apart from these toppings, the Dutch have other sweet toppings like cherries with ice-cream, ice-cream stand alone, strawberries (with or without cream and/or ice-cream), chocolate and sometimes honey.
 The savoury ones include apple, apple/bacon, banana, ham/cheese, bacon/cheese, cheese, goat cheese, camembert, smoked chicken, to name a few.
 Of course, every pannenkoekenhuis has its speciality or variety, or a pancake of the week/month.
+Want to see whats on the menu of PANCAKES Amsterdam, enjoy over 30 different pancakes.

 Create your own Dutch pancake